Our Science & Technologies

 8R-70CAR combines CD70 targeting with an IL-8 receptor modification to overcome barriers of solid tumor entry and enhance therapeutic efficacy.

-Scientific Highlights
+Scientific and Clinical Highlights

-• Demonstrated robust efficacy in preclinical models of glioblastoma, ovarian, and pancreatic cancers
+• Demonstrated robust efficacy in preclinical models of glioblastoma, ovarian, and pancreatic cancers.

-• Phase I clinical trials are currently enrolling adult glioblastoma (GBM, NTC05353530) and pediatric high-grade gliomas (HGG, NCT06946680) patients
+• Phase I clinical trials are currently enrolling adult glioblastoma (GBM, NCT05353530) and pediatric high-grade gliomas (HGG, NCT06946680) patients (ODD granted).
+A Phase I trial for cancer brain metastases is on the horizon (NCT07569263).

 Technology Origin

-Platform 2: LAIR1 Antibody Blockade
+Platform 2: LAIR1 Antibody Blockade Therapy

 Overview

-Scientific Highlights
+Scientific and Clinical Highlights

-• Promotes macrophage polarization toward a pro-inflammatory phenotype
+• Promotes macrophage polarization toward a pro-inflammatory phenotype.

-• Reduces tumor fibrosis and collagen deposition
+• Reduces tumor fibrosis and collagen deposition.

-• Enhances efficacy of CAR T-cells and in PD-1 blockade-resistant tumor models
+• Enhances anti-tumor efficacy of CAR T-cells.

 Technology Origin